Executive Summary:

 MGO (Methylglyoxal)

-First and foremost, one of the most important compounds in your Manuka honey is Methylglyoxal (MGO).
-MGO is an organic nutrient that has antibacterial properties, and it comes directly (and solely) from the Manuka tea tree.
+One of the most important compounds in your Manuka honey is Methylglyoxal (MGO).
+MGO is an organic nutrient that comes directly from the Manuka tea tree.
+Each batch of Manukora Manuka honey is tested and given an MGO rating, which indicates your honey's strength.

 Higher-grade Manuka honey will have a taste and texture like no other honey you've had before.
-You can expect it to be dark, sweet, thick, and creamy — similar to caramel but with a more complex flavor profile.
+You can expect it to be dark, sweet, thick, and creamy—similar to caramel but with a more complex flavor profile.

 Leptosperin

+Leptosperin is an active phytochemical in Manuka honey; it contributes to its antioxidant properties.
 Leptosperin is unique to Manuka honey, adding to its distinctive and rare nature.
-All authentic Manuka honey has levels of detectable levels of Leptosperin.
+All authentic Manuka honey contains detectable levels of Leptosperin.

 MPI Grading

-The New Zealand Ministry of Primary Industries (MPI) has set strict guidelines to authenticate Manuka honey.
-Only MPI-approved laboratories can test and confirm the honey's authenticity, so if your Manuka honey is MPI Certified, you know it's genuine.
+The New Zealand Ministry of Primary Industries (MPI) has set strict guidelines to authenticate Mānuka honey.
+Only MPI-approved laboratories can test and confirm the honey's authenticity.
+If your Manuka honey is MPI certified, you know it's genuine.

 What Are the Benefits of Manuka Honey?